 Yes.
 Landlords can use the deposit to cover unpaid rent or damages beyond ordinary wear and tear.
 (Or.
 Rev. Stat. § 90.300 (7))

 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
-An itemized list, detailing the amount withheld must be sent by first-class mail within 31 days of the end of the lease.
+An itemized list, detailing the amount withheld must be sent by first-class mail within 31 days of the end of the lease and delivering possession to landlord.
+Landlord shall give a separate accounting for security deposits and for prepaid rent.
 (Or.
 Rev. Stat. § 90.300 (12))

 - Do landlords have to issue receipts upon receiving security deposits?

 Yes.
 (Or.
 Rev. Stat. § 90.300 (2))